 Product

-The electricity market rests on three pillars: generation, consumption, and delivery.
+The electricity market rests on three pillars: generation, transmission, and consumption.
 All three must work together for the grid to work effectively.
 However, the growing supply of intermittent renewable energy is making it difficult for grid operators to balance the supply and demand of electricity.
 Electricity transmission moves power at the speed of light, requiring that electricity generated must match electricity demand at all times to "balance the grid."

 Since the grid lacks significant storage, it requires power generation to match consumption exactly.
 Historically, this was solved by using a combination of different electricity sources.
 Baseload power plants ran consistently to meet steady demand, while more expensive peaker plants were dispatched during higher demand periods.
 While natural gas plants were flexible and could be turned on and off easily, making them ideal for meeting fluctuating daily demand, renewables produced energy intermittently.